Contents

 Natural Light.

 Houses are ending up being greener.
 Saving energy is a significant cornerstone of residential LEED certification.
 LEED homes consume to 30% less energy than non-LEED houses.
-Skylights bring totally free, tidy, natural light into houses, decreasing the amount of artificial light required in a house.
+Skylights bring totally free, tidy, natural light into houses, lowering the quantity of synthetic light needed in a house.

 Heat Gain When Needed.